znydd/copy-gif/README.md

-# copy-gif
+# Copy Gif
-A chorme extension to click and copy a gif from google search
+A chorme extension to download gif from google search page.